-If you’re a real estate professional, it’s important you know how to detect and eliminate the most common errors and omissions.
-In a recent webinar, James M. Meseck, a litigation specialist from White and Steele in Colorado, gives us tips on reducing the most common risks.
-He covers the most frequently litigated issues and licensing complaints, along with problem-solving strategies and litigation defenses.
+James M. Meseck, a litigation specialist from White and Steele in Colorado, gives us tips on reducing the most common risks for real estate licensees.
 (Note that all real estate professionals in Colorado are referred to as “brokers”, so this discussion applies to everyone selling real estate.)

 Most Common Complaints

 According to James M. Meseck, the most common complaints involve: